 Attributing the increase in mobile traffic over recent years to users accessing the internet on the go is only half the story.
 Daily commutes has became the hub for today’s connected consumer due to brands investing in mobile-optimised sites and apps this has covered into a lucrative opportunity for brands as and is now a productive time for shoppers as 73% of commuters in London use a mobile device to purchase items whilst on the move.

 The other half is made up of the mobile users who are choosing to access the internet on their mobile devices, in an environment where they actually have the capacity to access the internet on desktop, they just choose not to due to convenience.

 3 methods to help you discover what ‘mobile’ really means

 - Analytics.
-Using your analytics data can not only tell you how much your mobile traffic is increasing but it also allows you to identify trends in your mobile traffic data that will tell you more about users’ environment when they are accessing your website.
-Exploring mobile visits by hour, will help you to determine if users are accessing your website while relaxing on the sofa on an evening or while walking to the tram.
+Using your analytics data can not only tell you how much your mobile traffic is increasing but it also allows you to recognise and identify trends in your mobile traffic data so that it will give you greater understanding of customer journeys and perhaps what areas need to be enhanced.
+Tactics such as exploring mobile visits by hour, will help to determine if users are accessing your website whilst on their daily commute to the office or relaxing on the sofa of an evening.
 Whereas average time on site and most viewed content from mobile visitors compared to desktop will increase your understanding of how users’ tasks may differ depending on device type.
-It is also integral that you understand which mobile devices your website traffic is being generated from to allow you to accurately assess the current mobile experience.

-In summary, don’t make assumptions about users mobile environment; there is every chance users just can’t be bothered to move from the sofa to turn their desktop device on.
-Know your users, this will help you to theorize their likely environments and aims when accessing your website on mobile.
-Use your data to identify mobile usage trends for an insight into the majority’s habits and behaviors.
+In summary, data is key to understanding and identifying mobile usage trends which give a credible insight into the majority of purchasing habits and behaviours.
+This will help to theorise their likely environments and aims when accessing your website on mobile.
 Finally, prove your hypothesis by monitoring your users touch points with your website on mobile with research with real users.